Roux schemes which carry association schemes locally: Constructing roux matrices from association schemes

 \subsection{Constructions using elementary abelian groups}

-An association scheme with the property that every thick relation has the same valency is called \emph{pseudocyclic} and a symmetric association scheme with the property that any of its fusions is also an association scheme is called \emph{amorphic}.
+A symmetric $d$-class association scheme with the property that every non-identity relation has the same valency $k$, and $\sum_{i}p_{ii}^j = k-1$ for $1 \leqslant j \leqslant d$, is called \emph{pseudocyclic} \cite[Proposition 2.2.7]{BCN}.
+A symmetric association scheme with the property that any of its fusions is also an association scheme is called \emph{amorphic}.

-\begin{lem} Let $\cY$ be an amorphic pseudocyclic association scheme with $r$ classes and let $G$ be an elementary abelian $2$-group with order $r$.
+\begin{lem} Let $\cY$ be an amorphic pseudocyclic association scheme with $r$ classes and let $G$ be an elementary abelian $2$-group of order $r$.
 Then $\cY$ and $G$ satisfy the conditions of Theorem \ref{lem:1130a} to form a roux matrix. \end{lem} \begin{proof} For an amorphic pseudocyclic association scheme \cite[Corollary 1]{vanDamMuzychuk}, one has

 for $1 \leqslant i, j, k \leqslant r$ and $i \neq j$, $i \neq k$, $j \neq k$, where the upper sign corresponds to Latin square type and the lower sign corresponds to negative Latin square type.
 Moreover, $g = g^{-1}$ for all $g\in G$ since $G$ is an elementary abelian $2$-group.
 The left hand side of the equation in Theorem \ref{lem:1130a} then evaluates to